 • Creating cross-functional playbook templates to standardize and document processes for feature and product launches

 Switchboard, for example, created a cross-functional playbook template using Notion to standardize and document processes for feature and product launches.
+In addition, integrating an Email Ticketing System can further streamline communication by allowing team members to submit and track requests seamlessly through email.

 FAQ